Now in open beta - free for 14 days, no credit card required.Download now ›

 Northlight's pricing:

-A 3-person team on Northlight Team is $200/month flat.
+A 3-person team on Northlight Ultra is $200/month flat.
 That's not just replacing Waalaxy — it's replacing the email sequencer, the CRM tasks tool, and the manual work of keeping everything synchronized.

 The Stack Problem Most Teams Ignore